Veterans' Employment and Training Service (VETS), Labor.

 Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-Kenan Torrans, Deputy Director, Division of Investigation and Compliance, VETS, at the U.S. Department of Labor, Room S-1316, 200 Constitution Avenue NW., Washington, DC 20210, or by email at: 1010-FRN-2013-VETS@dol.gov.
+Kenan Torrans, Deputy Director, Compliance and Investigations, VETS, U.S. Department of Labor, Room S-1316, 200 Constitution Avenue NW., Washington, DC 20210, or by email at: 1010-FRN-2016-VETS@dol.gov.

 End Further Info